WeblateOrg/weblate/docs/admin/upgrade.rst

 Please follow :ref:`generic-upgrade-instructions` to upgrade.

-Notable configuration or dependencies changes:
+Notable configuration- and dependencies changes:

 * A change in :setting:`django:INSTALLED_APPS`, requires ``weblate.configuration`` to be added there.
 * Django 3.1 is now required.